fitzss/ProjectP/README.md

 A project that encompasses a new mode of programming, A Counterfactual One.

-While also providing an improved theory of scientific methodology (based on Popper’s) and testing,
+While also providing an improved theory of development (based on Popper’s) and testing (based on Deutsch's),

 which allows various simplifications,

-notably the elimination of everything probabilistic from the methodology (‘Bayesian’ credences) and from fundamental physics (stochastic processes), and from current AI Programming.
+notably the elimination of everything probabilistic from the methodology (‘Bayesian’ credences) and from fundamental physics (stochastic processes), and from current AI Programming fundamentalness.